 Follow these common-sense guidelines:

-Learn how to safeguard your personal and financial records from fraud and identity theft with Identity Theft Coach.
+Learn how to safeguard your personal and financial records from fraud and identity theft.
+Learn more about protecting your financial information: Protecting yourself from identity theft and scams.

 Each year, millions of Americans discover that someone has fraudulently assumed their identity.
 A criminal using a stolen social security number or other personal information can quickly run up thousands of dollars in purchases before a victim becomes aware that their identity has been stolen.